weeezes/ComboURL/README.md

 Currently there's no persistent storage, the in-memory database is not thread safe so take this into account when running ComboURL :).

+The created URLs are of the format `http://swag-host.com/up-up-down-down`.

 ## API

 ### POST /shorten